shikhars3145/GIFEditor/PRD.md

    - Use the saved durations when repeating frames and converting frames to GIF.
    - Ensure the final GIF reflects the correct timing for all frames.

+13. **Refactor Numerical Sort**:
+   - Move the `numerical_sort` function to a common utility module (`utils/common.py`).
+   - Ensure all modules use the common utility function for consistent sorting of filenames.

 ---